fishcute/BotaniaImproved/README.md

 ## How to download this

-Go to the `Versions` directory, and there should be a download available.
+Go to the [Versions](https://github.com/fishcute/BotaniaImproved/tree/main/Versions) directory, and the downloads should be available there.

 ## Preview